open-component-model/ocm/docs/lib/introduction.md

 [_OCI Registries_](../../pkg/contexts/oci/repositories/ocireg).
 If you are familiar with _OCI Registries_, the
 terminology here may be counterintuitive.
 In the ocm-lib, the term _OCI Repository_ corresponds to what is commonly known as an _OCI Registry_, and a _Namespace_ corresponds to what is commonly known as an _OCI Repository_.
-Another implementation is the so called _[Common Transport Format](../../pkg/contexts/oci/repositories/ctf)_.
-The _[Common Transport Format specification](https://github.com/open-component-model/ocm-spec/blob/main/doc/appendix/A/CTF/README.md)_ was developed in the context of the Open Component Model and describes a file system structure that can be used for the representation of content of an OCI Registry.
+Another implementation is the so-called _[Common Transport Format](../../pkg/contexts/oci/repositories/ctf)_.
+The _[Common Transport Format specification](https://github.com/open-component-model/ocm-spec/blob/main/doc/appendix/A/CTF/README.md)_
+was developed in the context of the Open Component Model and describes a file system structure that can be used for the representation of content of an OCI Registry.